stuartlee165/DS_Project_Auto_Setup/README.md

 DS_Project_Auto_Setup
 ==============================

 Creates a local repository system for data science project using cookiecutter.
-Established virtual environment and installs commonly used DS libraries.
-Creates GitHub repo.
+Establishes a virtual environment, installs commonly used DS libraries and creates a Jupiter Notebook Kernel.
+Creates a GitHub repo.

 Project Organization
 ------------